-The PET Imaging Center was founded in 1979 by K. Lance Gould, M.D. as the Positron Diagnostic and Research Center at the University of Texas Medical School at Houston.
+The PET Imaging Center was founded in 1979 by K. Lance Gould, M.D. as the Positron Diagnostic and Research Center at McGovern Medical School at The University of Texas Health Science Center at Houston (UTHealth).
 It was supported by a grant from the Clayton Foundation for Research and developed into the world’s first major clinical PET Imaging Center.

 The results of the first 1,500 clinical heart studies at the PET Center indicated that PET was accurate in identifying early coronary heart disease as well as advanced, severe disease in people who had only mild or no symptoms, often years before a heart attack or the need for bypass surgery.
 But knowing the limitations of balloon dilation and bypass surgery, Dr. Gould sought a better way to treat patients that would not only identify early disease but go a step further in preventing heart attacks and reversing the disease.

 In the late 1980s and early 1990s, two medical advances were achieved that led to the development of the present non-invasive treatment guidelines.
 The first was the demonstration that strict diet and lifestyle management improved blood flow in the hearts of patients with coronary heart disease in the Lifestyle Heart Trial with Dr. Dean Ornish.
 The PET scans in the study were done by Dr. Gould at the McGovern Medical School.
 In that study, PET imaging proved to be as accurate or more accurate than invasive coronary arteriograms for assessing the progression or regression of coronary heart disease.